Using Nokia N9 in Korea

 Installing Gtk+

-What about the next model of N9?
+What about the next model of the N9?

-Anyway, if you want to make your own mobile platform or test its component software, N9 would be a good test bed for you.
+Anyway, if you want to make your own mobile platform or test its component software, the N9 would be a good test bed for you.